Bori Akinola: Biography

-In June 2025, he ran the fastest all-conditions 100m by an Irishman with 10.10 seconds (+2.9m/s).
-On 21 June 2025, alongside Michael Farrelly, Marcus Lawler and Israel Olatunde, he set a new Irish 4x100 metres relay record running a time of 38.92 seconds at a World Continental Tour Meeting in Switzerland, the record was broken the following week at the 2025 European Athletics Team Championships in Maribor, although he was not a member of the team due to running in the 100 metres earlier that day, and was replaced with Sean Aigbobah.
-He won the 100m at the 2025 Irish Athletics Championships.
-He set a new personal best of 10.20 seconds for the metres on 17 August 2025 in Stratford.
+In June 2025, he ran the fastest all-conditions 100m time by an Irishman with 10.10 seconds (+2.9m/s).
+On 21 June 2025, alongside Michael Farrelly, Marcus Lawler and Israel Olatunde, he set a new Irish 4 x 100 metres relay record, running a time of 38.92 seconds at a World Continental Tour Meeting in Switzerland, the record was broken the following week at the 2025 European Athletics Team Championships in Maribor, although he was not a member of the team due to picking up a niggle running in the 100 metres earlier that day, and was replaced with Sean Aigboboh.
+He won the 100 m at the 2025 Irish Athletics Championships ahead of Aigbobah.
+He set a new personal best of 10.20 seconds for the 100 m on 17 August 2025 in Stratford.

+Akinola went unbeaten over 60 metres in January 2026.
+Competing in France on 24 January, he won the 60 m at the Meeting Indoor de Lyon, a World Athletics Indoor Tour Bronze meeting, in 6.65 seconds.
+The following week, he won at the EAP Glasgow in 6.59 seconds after he and Hungarian Dominik Illovszky were both credited with the same time.
+A few days later, he ran a new national record of 6.54 in Belgrade.
+On 1 March, Akinola retained his 60 m title at the Irish Indoor Athletics Championships, finishing in 6.60 seconds.

+Selected for the 60 metres at the 2026 World Athletics Indoor Championships in Toruń, Poland, in March 2026, he reached the semi-finals with a run of 6.59 seconds.
+In May, he lowered his best for the 100 metres in Stratford to 10.19 seconds.
+In June, he won over 100 metres at the Josef Odložil Memorial in Prague.
+Defending his 100 metres title at the Irish Championships on 26 July, he placed second overall behind Benjamin Richardson who won in a new championship record time.
+Competing at the 2026 European Athletics Championships in Birmingham, England in August 2026, he was a semi-finalist in the 100 metres.
+He also ran in the men's 4 x 100 metres relay at the championships.

 Personal life

 He studied computer science at University College Dublin, and later worked as an iOS engineer.